waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`multi_map_dungeon_solver` (Agent Concept):** An agent to handle complex, multi-floor dungeons like Rock Tunnel or Cerulean Cave by planning routes across different map IDs.
 - **`route_verifier_agent` (Agent Concept):** An agent that takes a list of NPCs and defeated trainer markers for a map, then generates a plan to systematically visit and confirm the status of each trainer, ensuring no one is missed.
 - **`route_clearer_tool` (Tool Concept):** A computational tool that takes the map XML and a list of defeated trainer markers, then calculates an optimal path to visit every *un-marked* trainer on the route.
+- **`dungeon_navigator` (Agent Concept):** An agent designed for complex, multi-floor dungeons.
+It would analyze connections between map IDs to plan routes, identify key items or puzzles blocking paths across floors, and avoid getting stuck in loops that a single-map navigator might fall into.

 # VIII.
 Procedural Rules & Best Practices
 ## A. Procedural Rules